aptech/docs/docs/CR-dbSetDatabaseName.rst

 Purpose
 ----------------
 Sets the connection's database name to name.
 To have effect, the database name must be set before the connection is opened.
-Alternatively, you can dbClose() the connection, set the database name, and call dbOpen() again.
+Alternatively, you can :func:`dbClose` the connection, set the database name, and call :func:`dbOpen` again.

 Format
 ----------------